gabrielamaciac/student-importer-service/README.md

-# studentEntity-importer-service
+# student-importer-service
-Parse and convert studentEntity JSON/XML to studentEntity-service
+Parse and convert student JSON/XML to student-service